smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetDisplayLayout/index.md

 !!!
 NOTE
 This RPC is no longer used as of SDL version 8.1.0.

-SDL now transforms incoming `SetDisplayLayout` requests from the into [UI.Show](../Show) requests with the `templateConfiguration` parameter to change the display layout.
+SDL now transforms incoming `SetDisplayLayout` requests from mobile into [UI.Show](../Show) requests with the `templateConfiguration` parameter to change the display layout.
 !!!
 ### Request